 Describe the ideal setting in which one should wear your amazing Cell earrings.

 I can quite often be seen wearing them during the day walking down the road in my jeans and my trainers, but I like to make a statement at all times of the day!
 The perfect place to wear them would be at the opening of an event, against a black dress so they’ll stand out a treat and you’ll be the belle of the ball!
 The 7th – 16th June is London Jewellery Week, ok technically 10 days brimming full of openings of exhibitions and fashion shows perfect for wearing a great statement piece to.
 That’s definitely where I’ll be wearing mine…

 What’s the best way to spend a Saturday in London?

-Apart from all things jewellery, there are 3 things that I love to spend my time doing; eating, shopping and watching films.
+Apart from all things jewelry, there are 3 things that I love to spend my time doing; eating, shopping and watching films.
 There are some amazing food markets with some great street food on offer, such as Borough Market and the Sunday Upmarket on Brick Lane.

-I have so much fun walking up and down Upper Street in Islington for shopping where they have fantastic independent shops, my favourite being Gill Wing Jewellery who shows great work by designer makers from around the country.
+I have so much fun walking up and down Upper Street in Islington for shopping where they have fantastic independent shops, my favorite being Gill Wing Jewellery who shows great work by designer makers from around the country.